NiuHuangxiaozi/Guarding-the-Dream/README.md

 # Latest News：

-- [2022/10] Finish the initial idea of the  game and  write  the code of the map function.
+- [2022/10] Completed the initial concept of the game and developed the map functionality.

-- [2022/11/01]  Finish the  tower function such as upgrade, attack range and build function.
+- [2022/11/01]   Implemented tower functions, including upgrades, attack range, and construction.

-- [2022/11/07] Finish some functions about monster such as movement and head.
-How to move along with the read and some interactions with the tower
+- [2022/11/07] Developed monster-related functions such as movement and head mechanics, including pathing and interactions with towers.

-- [2022/11/14] Finish the  special stones and the  special skills of the monster.
+- [2022/11/14] Finalized the implementation of special stones and the unique skills of special monsters.

-- [2022/11/28] Finish some bugs about background music and representation of the tower and monster.
+- [2022/11/28] Resolved bugs related to background music and the visual representation of towers and monsters.

-- [2022/12/02] Fix some small bugs and beautify the UI.
+- [2022/12/02] Fixed minor bugs and enhanced the UI design.

-- [2022/12/10] Finish all the function of the game.
+- [2022/12/10] Completed all game functionalities.

 ------